TeamNovaSoft/discord-bot/readme.md

 - **DISCORD_QA_CHANNEL_ID**: The ID or name of the Discord channel where QA requests are sent.
 This channel receives notifications whenever the QA role is mentioned.

+By setting up these environment variables correctly, you can ensure that your bot properly categorizes and tracks the completion and point assignment for tasks within your Discord server.

+- **TASK_COMPLETED_TAG_ID**: environment variable specifies the ID of the tag used for threads related to completed tasks.
+This helps in categorizing and managing threads where tasks are marked as finished.

+- **ADD_POINT_TAG_ID**: environment variable specifies the ID of the tag used to assign points to a completed task or to count the points assigned.
+This is essential for tracking the points awarded for the completion of tasks.

+- **ADD_BOOSTED_POINT_TAG_ID**: environment variable specifies the ID of the tag used to assign boosted points to a completed task or to count the boosted points assigned.
+This is useful for tasks that are considered with extra points.

 ## Google Calendar Integration

 To integrate the bot with Google Calendar, you need to obtain service account keys from Google Cloud.
 Follow these steps to set it up correctly: